Xanthe Muston

 Ruby Yates (she/her) is an emerging artist originally from rural South Australia, Nukunu and Barngarla Country, Port Augusta.
 She is currently based on Kaurna Country, Adelaide, operating out of Switchboard Studios.
 Ruby holds a Bachelor of Contemporary Art and a Bachelor of Creative Arts (Honours), graduating from the University of South Australia in 2022.
 Working primarily with paint, unfolding the self plays a pivotal role in her practice, exploring themes of interconnectedness, relationships, and embodiment.
 Often ambiguous, her work fuses abstraction and tangibility, drawing from her interest in the theory of becoming.

-Will Collins
+Will Collins - Past Artist

 Will Collins is a multi-disciplinary artist inspired by his connection with nature.
 Will takes an intuitive approach creating playful narratives with recurring motifs and themes.
 These pictures combine impromptu techniques, figurative abstraction and portraiture, mixed with layers of patterns and sometimes naïve symbolic imagery that suggest meditative journeys and heightened states that create a sense of perspective with a visceral colour selection.